-The Community Parks and Recreation Master Plan inventories the amenities at the Northville parks and recreation facilities as well as existing recreation facilities and programs in the surrounding area.
+The Community Parks and Recreation Master Plan inventories the amenities at the Northville parks and recreation facilities as well as other parks and recreation facilities in the surrounding area.
 With this information, the needs for parks, supporting facilities, trailway/greenway systems, and recreation programs are analyzed for the next five years.
 The recommendations in this plan are provided through analysis of demographic projections, land-use trends, natural features inventory, citizen input, past and future recreational trends, state and federal grant funding requirements and potential land acquisition opportunities.